Understanding the Development of an Engineering Identity

 - Take a look at some preliminary research findings that SWE published in the 2022 State of Women in Engineering Magazine, How Do Young Women Develop an Engineering Identity?

 - Read the paper presented at the ASEE 2022 Conference, Examining the Association between Peer Support and Young Women’s Engineering Identity and Major Intentions.

-- Check out the journal article in Science Education, published in July 2022.
+- Check out the article written for Science Education in 2022.
 The article discusses the findings from a study that explores the people within the daily lives of SWENext members to understand from whom and how girls are supported in pursuing engineering, a gender-atypical field, and simultaneously, from whom and how they are discouraged.